MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/plannedVMs.md

 Hyper-V handles this today with the planned virtual machine infrastructure

 LXD handles this by having the caller define a container configuration that the container is then "created into".
-For instanace - in the case of a live migration on LXD the caller:
+For instance - in the case of a live migration on LXD the caller:
 1. Calls the source server and tells it to prepare the container for live migration
 2. Calls the destination server and tells it to:
 	1. Create a new blank container, including configuration